 - Add diced fresh or dried pears to breads or muffins, such as traditional bran muffins.

-- Create a goat cheese and pear “sandwich,” using whole-grain crackers for a midmorning or midafternoon snack.
+- Create a reduced-fat goat cheese and pear “sandwich,” using whole-grain crackers for a midmorning or midafternoon snack.

 - Toss thinly sliced pears into an arugula and frisée salad with a Dijon vinaigrette.